Click on contents option to jump down to relevant section, or scroll down for whole document.

 Both thesis and non-thesis programs are offered leading to the Master of Science degree.

 8.1.1.
-Non thesis degree.
-To qualify for a non-thesis degree the student must complete at least thirty-three (33) hours in courses numbered 4000 or above, eighteen (18) of which must be in courses numbered 5000 or above.
+Course-based Master's degree.
+To qualify for a course-based Master's degree, the student must complete at least thirty-three (33) hours in courses numbered 5000 or above.
 At least twenty-one (21) of the thirty-three (33) hours must be taken on a letter grade basis.
 At least four (4) of the courses must be from the six core graduate courses listed above, including at least one Quantum Mechanics course.

 8.2.
 Courses required for the Ph.D.